 CONTINUOUS BREW METHOD

 After about 7 days, the first fermentation’s probably finished.
-Decant a bottle or two, straight out of the spigot.
-You might go 14-21 days, as this is the point when the most beneficial acids form.
-But take care not to go too long, or it’ll become an undrinkable vinegar concoction!
+You might wait longer (taste it now and then).
+Don’t go too long, or it’ll become an undrinkable vinegar concoction!

 The beauty of the continuous brew method is that there is so much of the fermented kombucha in the crock, that when you add a quart or two of new sweetened tea on top, it gets fermented pretty quickly.
 It’ll only take a couple days or so until you can decant more.
 (Go by taste- it’ll depend on warmth, and your preferences.)